Reviews You Can Rely On

 Ease of Assembly

-We use this metric to assess the difficulty of setting these machines up ourselves, and this treadmill was relatively difficult to get together.
+We use this metric to assess the difficulty of setting up these machines ourselves, and this treadmill was relatively challenging to assemble.
 The F80 requires some assembly and a bit of heavy lifting.
-The massive 285-pound box arrives by freight, and unless you've opted for the $199 room-of-choice delivery or $350 delivery and setup, you'll want to call a friend or two.
-Getting the box to its setup location wasn't easy.
+The massive 285-pound box arrives by freight, and unless you've opted for the $199 room-of-choice delivery or the $350 delivery and setup option, you'll want to call a friend or two.
 Having a utility knife and diagonal cutters is very helpful.

-Once removed from the box, you'll need to remove the substantial packaging.
 The treadmill deck is assembled and locked together with a pin that prevents it from rising during shipping.
 Wires need to be routed through the vertical risers to plug into the console, which isn't hard but does create several potential pinch points.
-After finalizing assembly, plugging the machine in, and powering it up, it asks you to lube the belt before use.
+After finalizing the assembly, plugging the machine in, and powering it up, it prompts you to lubricate the belt before use.
 Lubricating the belt with the included silicone lube isn't complicated, but it does take a few minutes, and it's important to get the belt perfectly aligned afterward.
 Assembly was difficult enough that the delivery and setup options started to look really attractive.

 Analyzing the flex in Sole's Cushion Flex Whisper Deck, it's easy to see that its incline never quite gets to zero degrees.